JanBeh/neumond/README.md

 Moreover, a small example for integration with a third party C library [libpq] is included, allowing asynchronous communication with a PostgreSQL server.

+Web applications can be built using the `scgi` module, which builds on top of fibers and asynchronous I/O.

 [libpq]: https://www.postgresql.org/docs/current/libpq.html

 ## Module overview (dependency tree)